 Quick and Easy Old Fashioned Apple Tart with Apricot Glaze Recipe

-Inspired by the classic French recipe, this Old Fashioned Apple Tart is quick and easy to make with minimal ingredients.
+Inspired by the classic French recipe, this Old Fashioned Apple Tart with Apricot Glaze is quick and easy to make with minimal ingredients.

 As I’ve gotten older, I’ve come to appreciate the simple things of life.
 Take your average apple pie or tart, for example.
 Where I believe this recipe veers from the rest is that it allows the main ingredient: apples to shine.